daniel-beard/yorkie/README.md

 ## yorkie [![Build Status](https://travis-ci.org/daniel-beard/yorkie.svg)](https://travis-ci.org/daniel-beard/yorkie)
 - yorkie is a toy ~~dog~~ language, implemented as a learning experience.
-- It is in *not* intended for actual use.
+- It is *not* intended for actual use.
 - Based on the LLVM tutorial: http://llvm.org/docs/tutorial/LangImpl1.html

 ### Language Syntax